resulumit/representations/content/authors/lucy/_index.md

   url: "https://www.hhu.de/en/"

 # Short bio (displayed in user profile at end of posts)
-bio: Lucy Kinski is a post-doctoral researcher and lecturer at the Heinrich Heine University Düsseldorf, and a fellow at the Düsseldorf Party Research Institute, Germany.
+bio: Lucy Kinski is a post-doctoral researcher and lecturer in political science at the Heinrich Heine University Düsseldorf, and a fellow at the Düsseldorf Party Research Institute, Germany.

 interests:
 - European Union